LouisCyfer/LSL-scripts/README.md

 # LSL-scripts
+> all folders in this repo are licensed through MIT (until further notice :sunglasses: )
 ## STHC (simple texture hud config)
 > STHC intends to be a pretty simple set of 2 parts where the reciever-part goes to the linked prim-set (clothes/furniture/etc) and the sender-part goes to any prim which is designed to be a HUD.